dingjingtao/Auxiliary_enhanced_ALS/README.md

 Auxiliary-enhanced eALS performs well by integrating users' multiple auxiliary data as the intermediate feedback.
 This is our official implementation for the paper:

-Jingtao Ding, Guanghui Yu, Yong Li, Xiangnan He, Depeng Jin and Jiajie Yu, **Improving Implicit Recommender Systems with Auxiliary Data**, Under Major Revision in ACM Transactions on Information Systems (TOIS).
+Jingtao Ding, Guanghui Yu, Yong Li, Xiangnan He, Depeng Jin and Jiajie Yu, **Improving Implicit Recommender Systems with Auxiliary Data**, To appear in ACM Transactions on Information Systems (TOIS).

 If you use the codes, please cite our paper.
 Thanks!